-- 13.1 The implementation of Phase 4 of the West Hendon regeneration proposals will result in a transformation of the Estate and the wider area by the removal of blighted post-war housing and its replacement with a high quality mixed-use development which will create a balanced, mixed and inclusive communities this will improve the quality of life of existing and future residents and the wider community.
-In order to achieve this, the compulsory acquisition of interests in the Order Land specified in the Schedule to the Order will be required so that if the Council and the Developer are unable to acquire such interests by private treaty it will still be able within a reasonable timescale to deliver Phase 4. - 13.2 The Scheme will deliver a comprehensive residential development with an increased quantum of housing and an improved mix of affordable housing including family housing.
+- 14.1 The implementation of Phase 4 of the West Hendon regeneration Scheme will continue the transformation of the Estate and the wider area by the replacement of an outdated post-war housing estate with a modern, high quality mixed-use development.
+This will create a balanced, mixed and inclusive community which will improve the quality of life of existing and future residents and the wider community. - 14.2 In order to achieve this, the compulsory acquisition of interests in the Order Land specified in the Schedule to the Order will be required so that if the Council and the Developer are unable to acquire such interests by private treaty or secure vacant possession through lease provisions or Ground 10a it will still be able within a reasonable timescale to deliver Phase 4. - 14.3 Phase 4 of the Scheme will deliver a comprehensive re-development of the West Hendon estate and its immediate environs with an increased quantum of housing and an improved mix of affordable housing, including family housing.
 It will also bring improvements to the quality of private amenity space, open spaces and the public realm.
 Through the regeneration proposals the locality will benefit from more varied and higher quality commercial floorspace on The Broadway.
 Greater access will also be afforded to recreation and leisure facilities through the construction of a new pedestrian and cycle bridge adjacent to the existing Cool Oak Lane bridge.
-All of this will also result in significant improvements to the overall townscape and visual appearance of the Estate and wider area. - 13.3 The Council considers that the Scheme will bring about the transformation of an estate which it has identified as a "priority housing estate for regeneration," and is satisfied that there is a compelling case in the public interest for the Order to be confirmed so as to secure the redevelopment and improvement of the Order Land through the delivery of the Scheme.
-This will result in significant improvement in the economic, social and environmental wellbeing of the Council's area. - 13.4 In confirming the order for CPO1, the Secretary of State (DL:27) considered that: - the land to be acquired substantially accorded with the adopted planning policy framework for the area; - (ii) the proposed purpose for that order would have positive effects on the economic, social and environmental well being of the area;
+All of this will also result in significant improvements to the overall townscape and visual appearance of the Estate and wider area. - 14.4 The Council considers that the Scheme is bringing about the transformation of an estate which it has identified as a "priority housing estate for regeneration", and is satisfied that there is a compelling case in the public interest for the Order to be confirmed so as to secure the redevelopment and improvement of the Order Land through the delivery of this part of the Scheme.
+This will result in significant improvements in the economic, social and environmental wellbeing of the Council's area.

+14.5 In confirming CPO1, the Secretary of State (DL:27 "CDA.20") considered that:
-- (iii) the potential financial viability of the wider scheme had been demonstrated and there is a reasonable prospect that the Scheme would proceed; and - (iv) no reasonable alternatives exist in achieving the purpose of the proposal.

-Overall, the Secretary of State agreed with the Inspector and found that the public benefits to be achieved through the Scheme significantly outweigh the private loss and consequently "... there is a compelling case in the public interest to justify sufficiently the interference with the human rights of those individuals affected by the Order".

-13.5 The Council, therefore, requests the Secretary of State to confirm the Order.
+- the purpose for which the land is to be acquired substantially accorded with the adopted planning policy framework for the area; - (ii) the proposed purpose for that order would have positive effects on the economic, social and environmental well being of the area; - (iii) the potential financial viability of the wider scheme had been demonstrated and there is a reasonable prospect that the Scheme would proceed; and - (iv) no reasonable alternatives exist in achieving the purpose of the proposal. - 14.6 Overall, the Secretary of State agreed with the Inspector and found that the public benefits to be achieved through the Scheme significantly outweigh the private loss, and consequently "... there is a compelling case in the public interest to justify sufficiently the interference with the human rights of those individuals affected by the Order". - 14.7 Substantially the same conclusions may be drawn in relation to this Order. - 14.8 Since the confirmation of CPO1, the Council and Developer have continued successfully to deliver the Scheme.
+The Council and Developer remain committed to delivering phase 4 and completing the Regeneration Project. - 14.9 The Council, therefore, requests the Secretary of State to confirm the Order.

-14. OTHER INFORMATION OF INTEREST TO PERSONS AFFECTED BY THE ORDER
+15. OTHER INFORMATION OF INTEREST TO PERSONS AFFECTED BY THE ORDER